 3. Invest in a Chillow

 Okay, so a Chillow is a cooling pad that you can place on top of your pillow.
 It circulates water throughout in order to remain cool.
 Whether you are just chilling on your bed or going to sleep, the Chillow will keep you cool.
 Chillow's even have memory foam!!!
-This product can be purchased online or in stores such as Target or Walmart in various sizes for reasonable prices.
+This product can be purchased online or in stores such as Target, Walmart or Amazon in various sizes for reasonable prices.

 4. Create a cross-breeze